Connecting to Your Server

 Troubleshooting Redirects

-If the OIDC redirect fails or gets stuck, check the following:
+If the OIDC redirect fails or gets stuck:

 Reverse Proxy Setups